-producers receive 'credits' for each tonne of certified commodity they produce; however, the commodity is then mixed with uncertified product, rather than being segregated or tracked through the supply chain.
-Downstream companies that have purchased quantities of uncertified commodity on the open market can buy corresponding quantities of credits, enabling them to claim to be supporting certified production.
-The revenue from sold credits is intended to encourage and support the transition of producers to adherence to the certification standards.9
+producers receive 'credits' for each tonne of The segregated model (some companies use the term '100%') ensures that certified commodity certified commodity they produce; however, the commodity is then mixed with uncertified is not mixed with uncertified commodity;12 thus, product, rather than being segregated or tracked if a product or ingredient is labeled as certified, through the supply chain.
+Downstream companies the entire content is guaranteed to be certified. that have purchased quantities of uncertified It may, however, come from different certified sources/farms, including different countries commodity on the open market can buy corresponding quantities of credits, enabling them of origin.
+The strictest form of segregation is to claim to be supporting certified production. the identity preserved (IP) type model, where The revenue from sold credits is intended to a certified product or ingredient from one encourage and support the transition of producers individual source (farm or group) remains to adherence to the certification standards.9 segregated - and therefore potentially traceable - throughout the supply chain.13 This is also the Under the mixed/mass balance model, certified most difficult and expensive model to implement, so its use is relatively rare.14